Mamdouh1234/NoorMart-arabic-sentiment-analysis/README.md

 - The trained .keras model is hosted on Hugging Face.
 To fetch it, run the included automated download script:
 `python download_model.py`

-- You can also download the model directly from Hugging Face Hub:[here] Mamdouh-Alaa12/Arabic-Sentiment-Analysis
+- You can also download the model directly from Hugging Face Hub:[here](https://huggingface.co/Mamdouh-Alaa12/Arabic-Sentiment-Analysis)

 2- Build the Docker Image
 Instead of worrying about library versions and local environments, build the self-contained Docker image: